noksi/SpectreTest/README.md

-# SpectreTest
+# SpectreXRTest
-This is GitHub repo for spectre employee test.
+This is GitHub repo for SpectreXR employee test.
 Here are your tasks:

 ### Menu Scene
 - Simple scrollable menu with more than one field - though only one field needs to actually work.